datastreamapp/api-docs/docs/README.md

 ## Errors
 ### 413 Payload Too Large
 This means your request result was too large.
-Lowering `$top` or only pulling the values you need should resolve this issue.
+Lowering `$top` or only requesting the values you need should resolve this issue.

 ### 504 Timeout
 This means your request was too complicated and was unable to complete within 30sec.
 Lowering `$top` should resolve this issue.